JulianGriffin11/Portfolio_Projects/Project 1 - Spotify Symphony/Chapter 3 - Results & Findings/README.md

 ## 🌏 **2.
 Methodology**

-The project uses a combination of **Excel** 📊 for data visualization and **R** 🧮 for statistical analysis.

 1️⃣ **Chapter 1**, the goal was to statistically model and interpret the key factors influencing song popularity.
-Here, I employed **R** to apply linear regression and further refine the linear model.
-To check my work I addressed issues like multicollinearity, assumption violations, and outliers, aiming to capture the key factors driving song popularity.
+- I employed **R** to apply linear regression and further refine the linear model.
+- I addressed issues like multicollinearity, assumption violations, and outliers.

 2️⃣ **Chapter 2**, the goal was to visually present trends and patterns in an accessible and user-friendly format.
-Here, I created an interactive **Excel Dashboard** that allowed users to intuitively and seamlessly access the data.
-Using features like slicers, conditional formatting, and pivot tables, the dashboard enabled an in-depth exploration of how different attributes correlated with song success.
+- I created an interactive **Excel Dashboard** that allowed users to intuitively and seamlessly access the data.
+- Used features like slicers, conditional formatting, and pivot tables.

 Both served as compliments to reveal the algorithm's secrets.